MerginMaps/docs/src/manage/dashboard-maps/index.md

 # Webmaps
 [[toc]]

-The spatial data of your project can be displayed in the **Map** tab of the project on the <DashboardShortLink />.
-You need to be logged in to see the maps.
+The spatial data of your project can be displayed and explored in the **Map** tab of the project on the <DashboardShortLink />.
+As an early access feature, they can also be [shared via URL](#sharing-maps-via-url).

 ![Mergin Maps dashboard map](./dashboard-webmap.gif "Mergin Maps dashboard map")